0xTowel/PwnSkeleton/README.md

 ```

 # Development and Future Work
-This is designed to be user-friendly, hackable, and most of all useful.
-As a result,
+This is just a simple template script designed to be user-friendly, hackable, and most of all useful.
-if there's something you believe would improve it please submit a PR.
+As a result, if there's something you believe would improve it please submit a PR.